CDC V: Groundbreaking for the future

+Lt.
+Col. Mark Pollack, U.S. Army Corps of Engineers, highlighted the direct link between child care and readiness in his remarks.

+“Child care is a readiness issue,” said Pollack.
+“When a service member knows their child is safe, cared for, and in a quality learning environment – they can focus on the mission.”

-Community members and distinguished guests listen to remarks during a groundbreaking ceremony for the newest Child Development Center at Fort George G. Meade, Maryland, April 20, 2026.
-The new facility reflects the Army’s continued commitment to supporting service members, civilians and their families by providing safe and reliable child care.
+The new facility reflects the Army’s continued commitment to supporting service members, civilians and their families, ensuring they have the resources needed to remain ready and resilient.

+Construction is underway and ahead of schedule, with substantial completion anticipated in October 2027 and occupancy expected in early 2028.

 |Date Taken: